henry2016/Get-Clean-Data/CodeBook.md

 So, for instance, the variable name "freqDomainBodyAccJerkMagMean represents an average of a scaled, frequency-domain-analyzed signal corresponding to a mean magnitude of the jerk (time derivative of acceleration) attributable to the subject's motion.

+Additional information about the meaning of variables can be found in the UCI HAR Dataset's "features_info.txt" file.

 #### Names

-The following cross-reference table shows the names of the remaining variables after *activity* and *subject*, in alphabetical order, as well as the name of the experimental data variable that was averaged:
+The following cross-reference table shows the names of the remaining variables after *activity* and *subject*, in alphabetical order, as well as the name of the experimental data variable that was averaged.

 Result variable Name|Name of variable that was averaged
 ------------|-----------------